Infrastructure

 Data

-The data are under the LVRA_DATA_ROOT directory.
+The data are under the $LVRA_DATA_ROOT directory.
 On the Oxford Lasair prod servers that is /home/lasair/data/lvra (it is already defined in the .bashrc).

 There directory structure logic is as follows: TYPE > YEAR > DATE